microsoft/react-native-code-push/README.md

 - __packageSize__: The size of the code contained within the update, in bytes. *(Number)*

 ##### Methods
-- __install(rollbackTimeout: Number = 0, installMode: CodePush.InstallMode = CodePush.InstallMode.ON_NEXT_RESTART): Promise&lt;void&gt;__: Installs the update by saving it to the location on disk where the runtime expects to find the latest version of the app.
+- __install(installMode: CodePush.InstallMode = CodePush.InstallMode.ON_NEXT_RESTART): Promise&lt;void&gt;__: Installs the update by saving it to the location on disk where the runtime expects to find the latest version of the app.
 The `installMode` parameter controls when the changes are actually presented to the end-user.
 The default value is to wait until the next app restart to display the changes, but you can refer to the [`InstallMode`](#installmode) enum reference for a description of the available options and what they do.
-<br /><br />
-If a value greater than zero is provided to the `rollbackTimeout` parameter, the application will wait for the `notifyApplicationReady` method to be called for the given number of milliseconds before considering the update failed and automatically rolling back to the previous version.
-<br /><br />
-*Note: The "rollback timer" doesn't start until the update has actually become active.
-If the `installMode` is `IMMEDIATE`, then the rollback timer will also start immediately.
-However, if the `installMode` is `UPDATE_ON_RESTART` or `UPDATE_ON_RESUME`, then the rollback timer will start the next time the app starts or resumes, not at the point that you called `install`.*

 #### RemotePackage